-- 15 We use the physical part of the Max Planck Institute Earth System Model (MPI-ESM) in coarse-resolution mode.
+We use the physical part of the Max Planck Institute Earth System Model (MPI-ESM) in coarse-resolution mode.
 The model version is very similar to the CMIP5 version (Giorgetta et al., 2013).
-The atmosphere component is ECHAM6.1 with a spectral core in T31 which gives a horizontal resolution of approximately $3.75^{\circ}$ x $3.75^{\circ}$ in grid space (see Stevens et al., 2013, for details).
-There are 31 vertical $\sigma$ -hybrid layers.
+The atmosphere component is ECHAM6.1 with a spectral core in T31 which gives a horizontal resolution of approximately 3.75° x 3.75° in grid space (see Stevens et al., 2013, for details).
+There are 31 vertical σ-hybrid layers.
 The land-surface model is JSBACH including natural dynamic vegetation (Reick et al., 2013).
 The river routing is identical for present-day and glacial topography.
-In the glacial case, the rivers have - 20 been extended to the nearest coastal grid point of the glacial land-sea mask.
+In the glacial case, the rivers have been extended to the nearest coastal grid point of the glacial land-sea mask.
 The ocean component is MPIOM (Marsland et al., 2003; Jungclaus et al., 2006).
 It is a free-surface primitive-equation ocean model on z-coordinates with an incorporated Hibler-type sea-ice model (see Marsland et al., 2003; Notz et al., 2013, for details).

-MPIOM is run on uses a curvilinear grid with a nominal resolution of 3° x 3°.
+MPIOM uses a curvilinear grid with a nominal resolution of 3° x 3°.
 The grid poles are located over Greenland and Antarctica.
 This configuration produces a minimum grid spacing of 31 km around Greenland and 86 km around Antarctica.
 The maximum grid spacing is 285 km in the tropical Atlantic and 390 km in the tropical Pacific.
 There are 40 unevenly spaced vertical levels.
 The uppermost layer has a thickness of 15 m in order to avoid problems with thick sea ice in the glacial Arctic Ocean.
 Below the first level, the level thickness increases monotonously from 10 m close the surface to about 550 m in the deep ocean.
 The upper 100 m of the water column are represented by nine levels.
 Partial grid cells fully resolve the bottom topography.
-The representation of shelf convection and flow over sills is improved by a slope convection slope-convection.

-30 scheme described in Marsland et al. (2003).
+The representation of shelf convection and flow over sills is improved by a slope-convection scheme described in Marsland et al. (2003).

 ECHAM and MPIOM are coupled daily using the Ocean Atmosphere Sea Ice Soil (OASIS3-MCT, Valcke (2013)) coupler.

-The model configuration applied here is very similar to the model version the coarse-resolution equivalent of MPI-ESM-P with dynamical vegetation.
-MPI-ESM-P, which can be found in the CMIP5 database and which also participated participated also in PMIP3.
-The characteristics of the same MPIOM version with higher resolution (MPI ESM LR and MPI ESM MR) MPIOM version used in CMIP5/PMIP3 are described by Jungclaus et al. (2013) in greater detail.
+The model configuration applied here is the coarse-resolution equivalent of MPI-ESM-P with dynamical vegetation.
+MPI-ESM-P can be found in the CMIP5 database and participated also in PMIP3.
+The characteristics of the MPIOM version used in CMIP5/PMIP3 are described by Jungclaus et al. (2013) in greater detail.